opxz7148/java-movierental/README.md

 1. *Extract Method*.
 In Customer.statement() extract the code that calculates the price of each rental.
 2. *Move Method*.
-After extracting a method to calculate the price of a rental, Fowler observe that the method uses information about the rental but not about the customer.
+After extracting a method to calculate the price of a rental, Fowler observes that the method uses information about the rental but not about the customer.
 Hence, the method should be in the `Rental` class instead of `Customer` class.
+   - Move the method to the `Rental` class.
-Moving the method to a different class requires changing how it is referenced in the original code.
+   - Verify the IDE updates the way the method is referenced in code.
 It changes from:
     ```java
     // Customer class:
     public double amountFor(Rental rental) { ... }